0x3fc/todo-list/README.md

-# Todo-list
+# Todo List

-> A Vue.js project.
 ## Description

-Todo-list allows a user to add tasks.
-There is a window showing all tasks.
-The newly added tasks will be shown at top of the task window.
-User can check or uncheck each task to mark if it is completed and hide/show completed tasks by clicking hide/show button.
-Try at: http://todo.senhung.net/
+The project implements an in memory todo list using [Vue.js](https://vuejs.org/index.html).
+User can add tasks, see all tasks, mark task as completed.
+New tasks are pushed to the top of the list.
+User can show or hide the completed tasks.